 - Set up your ten fully

-- To get started attach the rainfly in an upside-down position; stretch it as you would normally and attach it to the tent.
+- Attach the rainfly in an upside-down position.
+Stretch it as you would normally and attach it to the tent.

-- Seal the seams: remember to seal all of the seams, lifting seams and completely sealing both the top and bottom of the seam.
+- Seal all of the seams, lifting them and completely sealing both the top and bottom of them.

 - Remember to avoid adding sealant to the zippers.
 This will make them sticky and hard to operate.